-New Mexico Junior College has partnered with Regroup to provide an emergency alert system capable of delivering messages to your NMJC email account and personal email account, as well as your land line and cell phone.
+New Mexico Junior College has partnered with an Emergency Notification provider to provide an emergency alert system capable of delivering messages to your NMJC email account and personal email account, as well as your land line and cell phone.
 We have enrolled you in the program at no expense to you.